faridun01/BookStoreApp-with-ASP.NET-Core-MVC/README.md

 # BookStoreApp

 ## Overview
 BookStoreApp is a web-based application built using **ASP.NET Core MVC** with **Entity Framework Core** for managing books in an online bookstore.
 The platform enables users to upload, download, and manage books.
-It includes role-based authentication, allowing admin users to manage book records and oversee the platform.

 ## Features